ultimate-notion/ultimate-notion/docs/features.md

 - modifying the url of file-like block, e.g. `File`, `Image`, etc.
 - creating inline comments to start a new discussion thread.
 - resolving comments or listing unresolved comments.
+- locking or unlocking a page or database.

 If you think those limitations should be fixed, [let the developers of Notion know](mailto:developers@makenotion.com) 😆